Colombo International School

 Colombo International School (CIS) is a private co-educational school in Colombo, Sri Lanka.
 It was founded in 1982 by Elizabeth Moir and employs an English-medium curriculum.

 In 1998 the school was expanded by the new Chairman of the Board of Directors, Armyne Wirasinha, who created a new branch, Colombo International School Kandy, in Mawilmada.

 The school provides a British curriculum-based education system which includes the IGCSE Examination for grades 10 and 11 and International Advanced Level for 6th form.

 History

 Establishment

 Colombo International School was established in 1982, shortly after Elizabeth Moir arrived in Sri Lanka.

 The school did not initially have a campus but instead operated out of various repurposed residential buildings and homes.
-Students were trained according to and to sit for the London Ordinary and Advanced Level examinations, before later transitioning to the Pearson Edexcel qualification.
+Students were trained to sit for the London Ordinary and Advanced Level examinations, before later transitioning to the Pearson Edexcel qualification.